AFRICA HEALTH RESEARCH TRAINING PROGRAMME

 Application Process

-Please find more information here for the 2022 African fellowships available through the CREATE PhD Programme.
-These opportunities have closed and information on the 2023 projects will be published shortly.
+Please find more information below for the 2023 African fellowships available through the CREATE PhD Programme.

 See the individual projects listed in the table and links for further information, as well as the application documentation, for each fellowship.